ESBJERG, THE ENERGY METROPOLIS OF DENMARK

 As the Danish gateway to the West, The Port of Esbjerg has been a base for the fishing industry and Danish export goods since 1868.
 With the introduction of the oil and gas industry in the 1970s, the companies in Esbjerg seized the opportunity to expand and a new offshore cluster was born.

 Oil and Gas:

-The competences from the offshore industry made the evolution and development of the offshore wind industry possible with the installation of the world’s first offshore wind farm, Horns Reef 1, 10 km. off the coast of Esbjerg.
-The wind farm was made possible with the help of local offshore companies in Esbjerg who saw a potential market.
-The offshore wind industry is now a global industry and many more has joined the cluster and started to export their competences.
-The knowledge and knowhow in Esbjerg within the offshore wind industry is among the best in the world.
-Therefore, with the fact that more than 4 GW of offshore wind turbines have been through The Port of Esbjerg, Esbjerg is a world leader in offshore wind.
+The competencies from the offshore industry made the evolution and development of the offshore wind industry possible with the installation of the world’s first offshore wind farm, Horns Reef 1, 10km off the coast of Esbjerg.
+The wind farm was made possible with the help of local offshore companies in Esbjerg, who saw a potential market.
+The offshore wind industry has grown globally and many more have joined the cluster.
+The local knowledge within the offshore wind industry is among some of the best in the world.
+Due to more than 4GW of offshore wind turbines having passed through the Port of Esbjerg, Esbjerg is a world leader in offshore wind.

 Initiatives to support industrial cluster development

 10 years ago, the city was involved in the process of establishing a Danish knowledge and competence centre within the oil and gas industry.
 Today, Energy Innovation Cluster is the Danish cluster organization for oil, gas and renewable companies, and the organization has placed its headquarters in Esbjerg.
 They focus on innovation projects involving onshore and offshore wind energy, oil and gas, the integration of wind in the power system and new technologies for the industry for energy production.
 They have a total project portfolio worth more than €50million.

 The cluster organization and Esbjerg Municipality, work closely together with Wind Denmark, a Danish organization representing 3,100 members in the wind turbine sector, including wind turbine owners.